If you’re a new pet fish owner, you may be a little bit confused as to which filters are the best for your fish and which ones you should avoid.

-4. MarineLand Penguin Power Filter w/Multi-Stage Filtration
+4. MarineLand Penguin BIO-Wheel Power Filter

-Next is the MarineLand Penguin Power filter.
+Next is the MarineLand Penguin Power Filter.
 This filter comes in many different sizes, starting at 20 gallons and going all the way up to 70 gallons.
 Depending on the size you get, you can have a filtering rate of up to 350 GPH.

 The different sizes are a good feature to have because it means that one model or another is bound to be a good fit for your tank.
 The MarineLand Penguin Power filter is also built to perform a three-step filtration process for your fish tank.

-The only downside for this filter is the fact that it’s not as quiet as other filters.
-When you first install the filter, it takes some time for it to adjust and get a good water flow going, causing it to be a little loud.
+The only downside of this filter is the fact that it’s not as quiet as other filters.
+When you first install the filter, it takes some time for it to adjust and get good water flow going, causing it to be a little loud.
 Similarly, when it’s close to the end of its life, the filter also makes loud sounds due to extensive use.